LuciusofLegend/Rekindled-SMP-Wiki/docs/source/index.rst

 * Chorus Fruit:  Crafted from an Apple and a Dragon's Breath
 * Shulker Box:  Crafted from a chest surrounded by Popped Chorus Fruit
 * Slimeball:  Crafted from Honey and Green Dye
+* Name Tag:  Crafted with a string on top of a paper

 Totem of Life